haopei/fsnd_p3_catalog/vagrant/catalog/README.md

  - `Category`: The taxonomy of the Event entities.
  - `Image`: The image file of the Event entities.

 ## Rubric:
 [x] implement json endpoint with all required content.
 Implement additional api endpoints (Aom) [x] Add image that reads from db
 [x] New item form includes image input
 [x] Include item images.
 [x] Readme doc
 [x] Uses nonces to avoid cross-site request forgeries (CSRF) [x] page reads category and item info from db.
 [x] Add new items.
 [x] Page includes edit/update functionality.
 [x] Delete functionality.
 [x] Implement a third party authorization and authentication process.
 [x] CRUD operations should consider authorization status prior to execution.
 [x] Code quality is neatly formatted
 [x] Code comments

 ## Notes

+ #### Templates

  - *Templates*: All templates inherit from the `base.html` parent template.

- ## Google Login
+ #### Google Login

- - *Google+ Login State Token*: Users may gconnect from any page where the gconnect button is visible.
+ Google+ Login State Token: Users may gconnect from any page where the gconnect button is visible.
 The gconnect button is placed inside the `base.html` parent template.
 The login state token is injected into templates via the flask.g object, and the @inject_state_token decorated function.

- How Google Connect works:
+ #### How Google Connect works:
  1. The user clicks on Google Sign In button which contains the client_id of the registered app with Google API.
 If the client ID is valid, Google returns a result object (authResult).

  2. A callback function is specified, signInCallback(), and handles the returned authResult object by sending the authResult['code'] data, along with the state token, to the /gconnect handler via an AJAX request.
 Note: A unique state token is generated during each page's refresh.
 The same token is saved as login_session['state'].
 The login_session object is `flask.session`.